 Before having your 3rd grade, 4th grade, or 5th grade students "read" this book independently, you will probably want to provide a little background knowledge.
 They will benefit from knowing the definition of flotsam (the wreckage of a ship or its cargo found floating on or washed up by the sea).

 They will also benefit from a little background knowledge on film.
 There is a scene with the boy waiting outside for the pictures to be developed.
 In this age of digital cameras, this will probably be unfamiliar to your students.

 Another David Wiesner Book!
 Since he has won 3 Caldecott medals (one for this book as well), it is no surprise that he makes great wordless picture books.

 This book does start off with 4 words: "Tuesday evening, around eight."
 As the book progresses, the time is updated.
 Other than that there are no words.

 The storyline is simple - on Tuesday night, frogs on lilypads begin to fly.
 The illustrations show the different adventures the frogs have while flying through the air.
 When morning comes, people find frogless lilypads all over the ground.
 The book ends showing a picture of what happened the next Tuesday - pigs began to fly.

-This would be a great book to have students practice telling the story orally, or giving an oral summary.
+This would be a great book to have upper elementary students practice telling the story orally, or giving an oral summary.
 Or, have students write captions or dialogue for each of the images.